FlaviuSim/readncode.com/source/_posts/2014-04-11-why-blinkist-doesnt-work-with-ben-horowitzs-game-of-throes.markdown

 {% img center http://cl.ly/image/1G3c0B3S3Y39/blinkist.png %}

-Ben Horrowitz’s [*The Hard Thing About hard Things*](http://www.amazon.com/The-Hard-Thing-About-Things/dp/0062273205/ref=sr_1_1?ie=UTF8&qid=1397245640&sr=8-1&keywords=hard+things) is a great book I highly recommend.
+Ben Horrowitz’s [*The Hard Thing About Hard Things*](http://www.amazon.com/The-Hard-Thing-About-Things/dp/0062273205/ref=sr_1_1?ie=UTF8&qid=1397245640&sr=8-1&keywords=hard+things) is a great book I highly recommend.
 [Blinkist](http://blinkist.com) is a startup that summarizes non-fiction in a 15 minute read.

 A friend recommended Blinkist so I “read” a couple of books in the time it would take me to peruse the WSJ cover.
 But before I could pay for it, I wanted to try it on a book I had read.
 So, for Ben’s book the key message was: